yagpdb-cc/yagpdb-cc/suggestion/v2/README.md

 	Syntax : `deletesuggest <Suggestion ID>`

 	Use : Delete your own suggestions.
-Can be used to mods to silently delete/remove suggestions.
+Can be used by mods to silently delete/remove suggestions.

  3. **EditSuggest -**